lmw95/MS3-worldsmiths/README.md

 ***Website content requirements***
 * Must be clear and well laid out for easy navigation
-* Information on how to use the website
 * Interface must be attractive but minimal
 * Icons to aid visualisation and UI
 * Clear headings and information fields

 ***Limitations***
 * The site owner is in the process of learning Python, Flask and MongoDB which may limit the features available on the website
-* There is a time limit which may place constraints on certain elements
+* There is a time limit which may place constraints on certain elements and some may need to be omitted from the final

 ## **Structure**